telerik/telerik-xamarin-forms-samples/ERP/readme.md

 1. Close Visual Studio
 2. [Download the **PKG** installer file](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/download-product-files) from your account downloads
-3. Right click on the pkg file, expand "Open with..." anbd select "Installer" (*if you see a security warning, click "Open" in the popup*)
+3. Right click on the pkg file, expand "Open with..." and select "Installer" (*if you see a security warning, click "Open" in the popup*)
 4. See the [Manually Add Required Assemblies](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/mac/getting-started-mac#manually-add-required-assemblies) article for instructions on where to find the Binaries folder.
 5. Open the **ErpApp.sln** solution in Visual Studio again